 Maturation in Awamori

 Aging is sort of a complicated question in awamori.
-Traditionally, it follows a system known of fractional blending call shitsugi, where urns closest to your home's door contain the oldest spirit.
+Traditionally, it follows a system of fractional blending called shitsugi, where urns closest to your home's door contain the oldest spirit.
 As you remove awamori from that urn, you top it up with a younger awamori from the next urn in line, then top that up with the even younger next urn, all the way until you get to the end of the line with your new make.
 Basically the same concept as the solera system in sherry.

 Of course not many people leave urns of awamori sitting outside their homes these days.
 The system did lead the Japanese government to be fairly lenient with age statements on bottles though.
 Right up until August 1, 2015, awamori only needed to contain at least 51% of a given maturity 3-year-old awamori to be labeled 古酒, kusu, or matured spirit.
 Yes -- only 51%!

 The law became more strict for all bottles filled on or after August 1, 2015, now requiring 100% spirit aged at the number indicated on the label.
 This meant that many former kusu awamoris were downgraded to simply "Ryukyu awamori."
 But that only applies to bottles filled from that date.
 Meaning there are likely many, many pre-revision bottles still sitting on shelves labeled as kusu, but only 51%.